Greene retires 20 straight in rain-shortened win for Reds

 Brandon Drury hit his 10th homer of the season.
 Kyle Farmer and Tyler Stephenson each had a two-run double.

 The start was delayed 13 minutes due to showers, then a larger line of storms moved in and halted play with two outs in the bottom of the seventh.
-After a total of 46 minutes in delays, the game was called.
+After another 46-minute delay, the game was called.

 The rain came down so heavy and quick in the seventh that it pooled on the tarp, preventing the grounds crew from pulling it over the baselines and the third base portion of the infield, which became saturated before auxiliary tarps could be brought in.